-It is the recommendation of the City Manager that the City Council act in accordance with Alternative 1, which is to approve the proposed rezoning of Proposed Lot 1 (1013 Adams Street) and Proposed Lot 2 (1025 Adams Street), of the Mary Adams Subdivision, to establish the O-H (Historic Preservation Overlay) District and designate the property as a Local Historic Landmark, including the ordinance establishing Design Criteria for both proposed lots, based upon staff's analysis, with the following conditions:
+Therefore, it is the recommendation of the City Manager that the City Council act in accordance with Alternative 1, which is to approve, on first reading, the proposed rezoning of Proposed Lot 1 (1013 Adams Street) and Proposed Lot 2 (1025 Adams Street), of the Mary Adams Subdivision, to establish the O-H (Historic Preservation Overlay) District and designate the property as a Local Historic Landmark, based upon staff's analysis, with the following conditions:

-- A. That the proposed rezoning be approved only in conjunction with the approval of the Final Plat of Mary Adams Subdivision. - B. The rezoning shall not be effective until the recording of the Final Plat of Mary Adams Subdivision. - C. That Criterion #2 of the proposed Design Criteria (Attachment H), which references substitute materials, be deleted.
+- A. That the proposed rezoning be approved only in conjunction with the approval of the Final Plat of Mary Adams Subdivision. - B. The rezoning shall not be effective until the recording of the Final Plat of Mary Adams Subdivision. - C. That Design Criteria for this property be approved concurrently with the approval of the rezoning.